tripledio/tripledio.github.io/_posts/2017-11-07-model-anti-patterns.md

 + Beware of the ambiguous meaning of model.
 Be clear on which model you are working on and what its responsibilities are.
 + A domain model is so much more then the data.
 It is about behaviour.
 Don't use a data model for domain model.
 + Do not try to solve all the different problems with just one model.
-Yes, i know it is a bit more work at first.
+Yes, I know it is a bit more work at first.
 So is doing the dishes.

 **Footnotes**